AT-LP120 Preamp Removal Guide

 A low-pass filter (LPF) is a filter that passes signals with a frequency lower than a selected cutoff frequency and attenuates signals with frequencies higher than the cutoff frequency.
 The exact frequency response of the filter depends on the filter design.
 The filter is sometimes called a high-cut filter, or treble-cut filter in audio applications.

 It is hard (impossible) to calculate what the filter’s cutoff frequency is without knowing the exact values of the components (inductors and capacitors) that forms the Low-Pass filter.

 If you have really good ears (or an oscilloscope) it might be possible to give an estimate based on what musical tones are filtered out from the music.
-But I am not going to take a chance on that.
-Please leave a comment below if you have an idea of what the cutoff frequency is.

 It is also hard to tell why the Audio-Technica engineers have added a Low-Pass filter in the signal path that actually removes parts of the music.
 It must be a good reason for it.
 Otherwise, they would not have done it.